PokemonAutomation/ComputerControl/Wiki/SetupGuide/Controllers/Controller-ArduinoLeonardo.md

 **Step 2: Download QMK Toolbox**

-A few QMK versions are known to work. e.g. 0.1.1, 0.2.2, and 0.3.1.
+A few QMK versions are known to work. e.g. 0.1.1, 0.2.2, 0.3.1, 0.3.3.
 Other versions may not work (e.g. 0.3.2 does not work).

 Download [QMK Toolbox](https://github.com/qmk/qmk_toolbox/releases).
-Ensure you download a version known to work. e.g. 0.3.1.
+Ensure you download a version known to work. e.g. 0.3.3.

 You want the file `qmk_toolbox.exe`.
-You'll find it under `Assets`, under the version number that you choose (e.g. 0.3.1).
+You'll find it under `Assets`, under the version number that you choose (e.g. 0.3.3).

 **Step 3: Flash PABotBase into your Device.**